 The time periods provided in this section are generally borrowed from other areas of law.
-Specifically, a six-month period is not an uncommon period for a non-claim statute for creditors, and the three-year period is adapted from claims challenging revocable trusts and for contesting nonprobated wills.
+Specifically, a six-month period is not an uncommon period for a non-claim statute for creditors, and the three-year period is adapted from claims challenging revocable trusts and for actions against the distributees of an estate.
 See Unif.
 Trust Code § 604; Unif.
 Prob.
-Code § 3-108.
+Code § 3-1006.
 This section fills a gap that existed in the UDCPRDA, which did not provide for specific statute of limitations periods for bringing claims under the act.
 Thus, courts were left to speculate as to what time periods applied.
 See, e.g., Johnson v.
 Townsend, 259 So.
 3d 851 (Fla.
 4th D. Ct.
 App.
 2018) (holding that in the absence of a specific statute of limitations in the Florida version of the UDCPRDA, the general statute of limitation for asserting a claim or cause of action against the decedent applied).